Diet tips for a healthy gallbladder

 Processed foods high in trans fats, hydrogenated oils, fried foods, and excessive saturated animal fats can overwork the gallbladder.
 A study from 2008 revealed that men with the highest long-chain saturated fat intake, primarily from red meat, were the most at risk for gallstones.
 Medium-chain fats, found in plant foods such as coconut, did not increase gallstone risk.

-Diet after gallbladder surgery or with gallbladder problems
+Diet after gallbladder surgery or problems

 For mild gallbladder issues, symptoms may be eased with an easy-to-digest diet including juiced vegetables.